-Use the db.recovery.dir property to specify the location to which a recovery file will be written on the Master node of the cluster, and a trigger file is written on a Standby.
-This property required on master and standby nodes; it is not required on a dedicated witness node.
+Use the db.data.dir property to specify the location to which a recovery file will be written on the Master node of the cluster during promotion.
+This property is required on master and standby nodes; it is not required on a dedicated witness node.

-''' For database version 12 and up, this is the directory where a standby.signal file will exist for a standby node.
+For database version 12 and up, this is the directory where a standby.signal file will exist for a standby node.
 For previous versions, this is the location of the db recovery.conf file on the node.
-On a standby node, the trigger file location is read from the file in this directory.
-After a failover, the recovery.conf files on remaining standbys are changed to point to the new master db (a copy of the original is made first).
-On a master node, a recovery.conf file will be written during failover and promotion to ensure that the master node can not be restarted as the master database. db.recovery.dir= '''
+After a failover, the recovery.conf files on remaining standbys are changed to point to the new master db (a copy of the original is made # first).
+On a master node, a recovery.conf file will be written during # failover and promotion to ensure that the master node can not be # restarted as the master database. # This corresponds to database environment variable PGDATA and should # be same as the output of query 'show data_directory;' on respective # database. db.data.dir=